Science in Society Laboratories

 The course can be completed for modules in different study programs.

-- In the master programs Chemistry and Biological Chemistry it can be completed in the "Free Elective Modules", and in the master program Chemistry & Technology of Materials in the „Elective Modul“.
+• In the master programs Chemistry and Biological Chemistry it can be completed in the “Free Elective Modules”, and in the master program Chemistry & Technology of Materials in the „Elective Modul“.
 Please note: as part of the '(free) elective modules' in your studies, only one of the two labs (Science Communication OR Science in Society) is creditable per person, not both.
-In case of questions concerning one of the three master programs of SPL 27 please contact the study program director (Lothar Brecker).
+In case of questions concerning one of the three master programs of SPL 27, please contact the study program director.

-- In the English-language Master program Environmental Sciences the course is creditable within the module "Environmental System Laboratories".
+• In the English-language Master's program Environmental Sciences, the course is creditable within the module “Environmental System Laboratories” (MES-3, 3.9).

-- In the master program in Mass Media and Communication Science, the 10 ECTS can be completed within the VERIN module (Individual Specialization).
+• In the master program in Communication Science and Journalism Studies, the 10 ECTS can be completed within the VERIN module (Individual Specialization).

-- In the master programs Molecular Biology (Molecular Biology; Genetics and Developmental Biology; Molecular Microbiology, Microbial Ecology and Immunobiology) the 10 ECTS credit points can be completed in the Elective Module Additional Scientific Qualifications for Biologists (=WZB) without the need for further inquiry with the study program director.
+• In the master's programs Molecular Biology (Molecular Biology; Genetics and Developmental Biology; Molecular Microbiology, Microbial Ecology and Immunobiology) the 10 ECTS credit points can be completed in the Elective Module Additional Scientific Qualifications for Biologists (=WZB) without the need for further inquiry with the study program director.
 For recognitions beyond that, please get in contact with the study program director.

-- In the master program Sociology you can complete the course for the modules: 'MA F - Forschungsspezialisierung: Wissenschaftsforschung', or 'MA F - Forschungsspezialisierung: Kultur und Gesellschaft'.
+• In the master's program Sociology, you can complete the course for the modules: 'MA F - Forschungsspezialisierung: Wissenschaftsforschung', or 'MA F - Forschungsspezialisierung: Kultur und Gesellschaft'.